Cozy Peach Kitchen

 I recommend using unsweetened, unflavored milk for the most neutral flavor, but flavored milk does work.

-• Oat milk: This will take a little longer to curdle than soy milk.
+• Oat milk: This will take a little longer to curdle than soy milk, and it is not as thick.
+Results are also inconsistent.

-• Pea protein milk: Another good option because it is high in protein, however, the flavor is less neutral than soy or oat milk.
+• Pea protein milk: Another decent option because it is high in protein, however, the flavor is less neutral than soy or oat milk.

 Acid